 HISTORY OF THE CHURCH

-During the month of February in the year of our Lord 1856, a group of nine persons gathered to form a congregation of the Presbyterian Church for the Village of Fostoria.
-The Methodist Episcopal Church afforded the fast growing Presbyterians the opportunity to use their building for worship on Sunday afternoons.
-The new congregation was officially accepted by the Presbytery of Maumee on September 5th of that year.
+In February 1856, a group of nine persons gathered to form a congregation of the Presbyterian Church for the Village of Fostoria.
+The Methodist Episcopal Church offered the fast-growing Presbyterians use of their building on Sunday afternoons.
+The new congregation was officially accepted by the Presbytery of Maumee on September 5, 1856.

-By 1858 the Presbyterians were ready to have a building of their own.
+By 1858, the Presbyterians were ready for a building of their own.
 Thanks to the donation of Marcus P. Skinner, the church acquired two lots at 340 W. Fremont St. and, in 1859, began construction of a

 new brick building.
 The total cost was $10,000.

-The stained glass in the new building, with the exception of the King’s Daughters’ window overlooking the west balcony which was a donation to the church, cost the amazing sum of $1,200.
+The stained glass in the new building, with the exception of the King’s Daughters’ window overlooking the west balcony, cost $1,200.
 The large Anchor Cross window and matching Cross and Crown window were unique even in that day.
-The organ in the new building was a twenty-nine rank instrument built by the Farrand-Votey Organ Company.
+The organ in the new building was a 29 rank instrument built by the Farrand-Votey Organ Company.

-In 1911 a manse was erected on the lot next to the church building.
-The manse cost approximately $7,500, much of which was raised through the efforts of the Ladies Aid Society.
+In 1911, a manse was erected on the lot next to the church building.
+The manse cost approximately $7,500, much of which was raised through efforts of the Ladies Aid Society.

-Between 1926 and 1929 a second floor was built over what King's Daughters’ window is now the Chapel Parlor.
+Between 1926 and 1929, a second floor was built.
 This area now includes the Junior in west balcony and Senior High Rooms.

-In 1955, an eight-foot stainless steel cross was placed on top of the bell tower by A. Gordon Gray in memory of his parents.
-This cross can be seen throughout the community and is the first glimpse of the church one receives coming into town from the south.
+In 1955, an eight-foot stainless steel cross was placed on top of the bell tower by A. Gordon Gray, in memory of his parents.
 This installation also marked the beginning of another building program.

-In 1960 another renovation saw the completion of what is now the Narthex but then included offices as well as a ground level entry to the building.
-This project, which was to be the first of four, also included a new furnace and the renovation of the basement of the church.
-This time the total costs rose to $115,900.
+In 1960 another renovation saw the completion of what is now the Narthex.
+This project, which was to be the first of four, also included a new furnace and the renovation of the basement.
+This time total costs rose to $115,900.
 Soon afterward, the Chapel Parlor was redecorated and a kitchenette was installed.
 This project was the result of a gift by Mr. and Mrs. Arthur Kaubisch.

-By 1974 the needs of the Christian Education program were such that phases two three and tour of the 1960 renovation were redesigned to encompass one major building program.
-Due to the generous bequest of Mrs. Gladys Andes Harrison and the efforts of the congregation an educational wing, complete with church offices, gym and a new kitchen, was added at the cost of $565,000.
+By 1974 ,the needs of the Christian Education program were such that phases two, three and four of the 1960 renovation were redesigned to encompass one major building program.
+With a generous bequest of Gladys Andes Harrison and the efforts of the congregation, an educational wing, complete with church offices, gym and a new kitchen, was added at the cost of $565,000.
 This building was completed in 1977.